Ameame1/Optimizing_Classical_Sorting_by_OpenMP/README.md

 This project aims to optimize classical sorting algorithms using OpenMP and MPI.
 The project contains two folders, one for OpenMP and the other for MPI.

-## OpenMP

-### Aims
+## Aims

-This project aims to design and develop serial and parallel solutions for three sorting algorithms: fast sort, enumeration sort, and merge sort using OpenMP.
+This project aims to design and develop serial and parallel solutions for three sorting algorithms: fast sort, enumeration sort, and merge sort using OpenMP and MPI to accelerate codes.

-### Tasks
+## Tasks

 1. Random generation of an array with double-precision floating-point numbers.
 2. A serial solution for each sorting algorithm that sorts the generated array.
-3. A parallel solution for each sorting algorithm that sorts the array on the CPU using OpenMP.
+3. A parallel solution for each sorting algorithm that sorts the array on the CPU using OpenMP or MPI.

+## OpenMP

 ### Introduction